evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 ## Performance

-The Chevrolet Blazer EV RS AWD has a maximum power of 214 KW (291 hp/287 bhp).
-The total torque is 451 nm (333 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 6 seconds.
+The Chevrolet Blazer EV RS AWD has a maximum power of 214 KW (291 hp/287 bhp) and a total torque of 451 nm (333 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 6 seconds

 ## Battery, range, and charging